 There's been a settlement here for many centuries, although until the end of the 1700s it was known as Carlingwark.
-From the early 1600s the town benefitted from being on the route of the military road built by James VI/I to Portpatrick to support the plantation of Ulster.
+From the 1760s the town benefitted from being on the route of the military road built from Bridge of Sark on the English border via Dumfries to Portpatrick.

 Carlingwark became Castle Douglas in 1792 after Sir William Douglas laid out a new village on the site of the old.
 Today's street plan has changed little over the past two centuries.
 It is rectilinear in form, comprising three long parallel streets linked by cross streets.